Art Aia – Creatives / In / Residence is very pleased to be featured on Econote.

 “People are only completely human when they play.”– Friedrich Schiller

-Giovanni Enrico Morassutti (born March 15, 1980) is an Italian actor, theatre director, writer and cultural entrepreneur.
-He is a graduate of the Centro Sperimentale di Cinematografia directed by Giancarlo Giannini and long time student ad collaborator of John Strasberg.
+Giovanni Enrico Morassutti (born March 15, 1980) is an Italian actor, director, writer and founder of Art Aia-Creatives/In/Residence.

 “Find a good teacher, don’t betray yourself to succeed and be a better person before being a better actor.”